nu-radio/NuRadioMC/NuRadioReco/autodoc/pages/detector_database_fields.rst

 Here are a few examples.

-1. For an LPDA, the following points the LPDA straight down, with tines aligned with (parallel to) the x-axis, and therefore pointing eastward.
+1. For an LPDA, the following points the LPDA straight down, with tines aligned with (parallel to) the x-axis (i.e. the east-west direction), and therefore the orientation vector points northwards.
 ::

 	orientation_phi = 0